 Under the revised Federal Act on Medically Assisted Reproduction (RMA), embryos created by in vitro fertilisation can now undergo preimplantation genetic testing (PGT) in Switzerland.
 The performance of PGT raises practical and ethical questions.
-Recommendations on PGT were issued by the SAMS in 2020.
+Medical-ethical recommendations on PGT were issued by the SAMS in 2020.

 The fear of passing on a serious disease to a child places a considerable burden on the couples concerned.
 Under the revised Reproductive Medicine Act and the associated Ordinance, preimplantation genetic testing (PGT) has been permissible in Switzerland, under certain conditions, since 1 September 2017.
 PGT makes it possible to analyse embryos before they are transferred to the uterus, and to select an embryo which does not have a genetic predisposition to a specific disease.
 However, PGT can only be performed if the legally specified indications are present.
 These include the requirement that the hereditary disease must meet certain criteria and be sufficiently serious.